 Visit our Makerspace

-We have several 3-D printers.
-The Makerbot can be used by College of Ed/Psychology students to print for class assignments/projects/learning.
+We have three Lulzbot 3-D printers.
+Training is offered on Tues/Thurs at 10a & 1p.
+After being trained College of Ed/Psychology students can print for class assignments/projects/learning.

 Die-Cut, Button Making, Paper Crafts